yuvalTrip/OperatingSystems_Assignment2/README.txt

 * https://www.youtube.com/watch?v=5fnVr-zH-SE

 Q.N 6:( use } and { to send and recv the output to TCP:IP4 socket)
+} IP:PORT will open (client) connection to IP:port

+{ PORT will open server port (INADDR_ANY) and output the first client connected to stdin. i.e. DIR } 127.0.0.1:3950 will open a connection to localhost and output DIR output
 * https://www.educative.io/answers/how-to-implement-tcp-sockets-in-c

 Type Script in case of misunderstand: